High Blood Pressure

 You bet there is.

-1) Switching to a good, near-vegetarian natural diet is a good place to start; there is no downside to eating right.
-More fiber, less sugar and fat, and more fruits, vegetables and grains are all great for the ticker.
-So are Dr. Jacobus Rinse’s supplement suggestions, which we will come to shortly.
+1) Switching to a natural, plant-based diet is a mighty good place to start.
+There is no downside to eating right.
+More fiber, less sugar and fat, and more fruits, vegetables, whole grains and beans are all great for the ticker.

-3) Your BP will be significantly higher when you are anxious, and a false reading may result in unnecessary medication.
+4) Your BP will be significantly higher when you are anxious, and a false reading may result in unnecessary medication.
 Take your own blood pressure at home, or have a friend do it.
 You may find that you already have a partial cure for hypertension: avoid high-stress doctors’ office visits!
+A good blood pressure cuff (sphygmometer) can be purchased online for under $30.
+Mine cost $24.

-4) A daily program of stress reduction (such as meditation) has repeatedly been scientifically proven to effectively reduce high blood pressure without drugs.
-(Scroll down towards the bottom of this page for more on this.)
+6) A daily program of stress reduction (such as meditation) has repeatedly been scientifically proven to effectively reduce high blood pressure without drugs.
+(More on this below.)

 http://www.doctoryourself.com/weight_loss.html